-For maximum scholarship consideration, students must have a complete UC Admission Common Application (including high school-submitted transcript and official test scores sent directly from testing agencies) by Dec.
+For maximum scholarship consideration, students must have a complete UC Admission Common Application by Dec.
 1 of their senior year.

 The Darwin T. Turner Scholars Program does not involve a separate application process.
 Instead, eligible students who complete the UC admission process by December 1 are invited to compete for awards.

 Preference is given to individuals who meet at least one of the following: